smithagirishgadde/tryvale/test.md

 The Democratic Republic of Congo is like a super big puzzle piece in the middle of Africa.
 It's full of jungles and rivers that look like big squiggles on the map.
-There's this huge Congo River that's like a snake moving through the country.
-And there are cool cities like Kinshasa that are all bright and busy with people and markets.